stanfordjournalism/stanford-progj-2020/docs/python/file_io.md

 ```

 It's important to note that above, we actually created an extra bit of work for ourselves by stripping the newlines when we read the source data.
 When we wrote the filtered data to a new file, we were forced to add the newline to each row.
 If we had not, the data would have been jumbled into one line: `animaldogsnakenarwhal`.

+## Further reading

+For more info on reading and writing files, check out:

+* The W3C chapters on file handling, starting with [Python file handling](https://www.w3schools.com/python/python_file_handling.asp).
+* [Chapter 9 - Reading and Writing Files](https://automatetheboringstuff.com/2e/chapter9/) of *Automate the Boring Stuff*